Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Related Work

 These results point to the potential of leveraging lightweight and joyful interaction to maintain attention and engagement.
 Game-like tasks can increase cognitive load just enough to prevent boredom without overwhelming the driver.
 However, they also present design challenges.
 Systems need to be simple enough not to distract drivers from takeover events, but engaging enough to be meaningful.

 \citet{Mahajan2021-rl} used a WoZ design to test whether a simple voice agent could reduce passive fatigue during a 30-minute L3 drive.
 The agent provided hazard alerts, mock reminders, and general conversation using pre-recorded messages every three minutes.
 Compared to driving without the agent, participants showed reduced sleepiness and no microsleeps.
 A follow-up study reported that agent-assisted participants were 39\% more likely to complete a successful takeover \cite{Mahajan2021-rl}.
-This suggests that conversational interactions may both support alertness and improve takeover performance. \cite{large2016stimulating} reported similar effects in their WoZ study.
+This suggests that conversational interactions may both support alertness and improve takeover performance. \citet{large2016stimulating} reported similar effects in their WoZ study.

-More recently, researchers like \cite{Huang2024-qe} started to introduce real-time LLM-powered conversational agents in a simulated driving task.
-Their system engaged drivers in frequent, simple conversations during a long, monotonous session.
-High- and low-frequency conversations produced higher electroencephalography (EEG) arousal compared to the absence of interaction.
-This study was one of the first to apply a genuine large language model (LLM) in a simulated driving context.
+More recently, researchers such as \citet{Huang2024-qe} have begun introducing real-time LLM-powered CAs into a simulated driving task.
+Their system prompted drivers to engage in frequent, simple conversations during a long, monotonous session.
+High- and low-frequency conversations elicited greater electroencephalography (EEG) arousal than the absence of interaction.
+This study was one of the first to apply a genuine large LLM in a simulated driving context.

-Most prior studies addressing passive fatigue, irrespective of their intervention, used driving simulators, which do not fully reflect what happens when drivers are in motion \cite{large2016stimulating, Huang2024-qe}, on a road, and responsible for their own safety.
+Most prior studies addressing passive fatigue, regardless of their intervention, used driving simulators, which do not fully reflect what happens when drivers are in motion \cite{large2016stimulating, Huang2024-qe} on a road and are responsible for their own safety.
 Simulators are helpful for early testing, but do not capture all the cues that shape how people feel about in-vehicle technology.
-Studies have also shown that the presence or absence of vehicle motion itself can significantly affect driver responses~\cite{Motion-Sadeghian_Borojeni2018-gh}.
-Therefore, while past work shows that CAs and gamification can help interrupt passive fatigue, the effectiveness of playful, LLM-powered conversational agents in addressing passive fatigue\textit{ in a real-world driving context }remains unknown.
+Studies have also shown that the presence or absence of vehicle motion itself can significantly affect driver responses \cite{Motion-Sadeghian_Borojeni2018-gh}.
+Therefore, while past work shows that CAs and gamification can help interrupt passive fatigue, the effectiveness of playful, LLM-powered CAs in addressing passive fatigue\textit{ in a real-world driving context }remains unknown.